uic-nlp-lab/medsecid/README.md

 from the paper [A New Public Corpus for Clinical Section Identification:
 MedSecId].
 The purpose of this repository is to provide a means to reproduce the results in the paper.
-If you want to include this work in your own projects, use the package described in the [Inclusion in Your Projects](#inclusion-in-your-projects) section, which was designed to be an off-the-shelf package pip install.
+If you want to include this work in your own projects, use the [mimicsid] package described in the [Inclusion in Your Projects](#inclusion-in-your-projects) section, which was designed to be an off-the-shelf package pip install.